Democrats place hold on McFarland nomination

 "I think there should be no action on this nomination until we get the information," Cardin said.

-Foreign Relations Chairman Ben Corker of Tennessee said that he didn't anticipate McFarland would have to return to the committee, but he acknowledged there now was a "major pause" on her nomination.
+Foreign Relations Chairman Bob Corker of Tennessee said that he didn't anticipate McFarland would have to return to the committee, but he acknowledged there now was a "major pause" on her nomination.

 "There's no question that this is going to create a major pause in her nomination.
 I mean, that's at a minimum," Corker said.
 "I doubt we'll bring her back to the committee but I know that, you know, people will have questions about what happened, but I don't think we will do a committee hearing on it."

-Note: CORRECTION: This story has been updated to correctly identify Sen. Bob Corker.